Off-Campus Living empowers students to build connections on and off campus, and live with intent.

 OCL is here to help you navigate any challenges, transitions, or questions you have.

-OCL staff are working remotely at this time but are still active and available to meet with you virtually or by phone or email.
+OCL staff are working hybrid at this time with some in person and some remote work but are still active and available to meet with you virtually, by phone, email or in person based on your comfort level.

 17 Appleby Hall